dvogt/aws-kube-sandbox/README.md

 I should probably write a blog about my full experience with this.
 If you are lucky enough to have an Internet Service Provider that automatically provides you with routable IPv6, then you should be good to go.

-It might be tempting to search Google for `What is my IP` to see if you are using IPv6.
-In some cases, Google will not provide your IPv6 address even though you may have an IPv6 address.
-For what it is worth, [whatismyipaddress.com](https://whatismyipaddress.com) will not provide your IPv6 address either.

 The best way of seeing if you have an IPv6 address is to run: `curl -S ipv6.icanhazip.com` or going to http://ipv6.icanhazip.com. ipv6.icanhazip.com does not have an IPv4 DNS entry so don't expect it work if you are only using IPv4.
 Use http://ipv4.icanhazip.com if you want to see your IPv4 address.

+(https://whatismyipaddress.com) will also provide your IPv6 address.

 The provided Terraform code runs `curl -S ipv6.icanhazip.com` to get your IPv6 address and `curl -S ipv4.icanhazip.com` to get your IPv4 address.
 These IP addresses are used to limit access to you bastion hosts to those two IP addresses.

-## How to get an IPv6 address?
+## How to get an IPv6 address if your Internet Service Provider does not

 There are some VPN services that offer IPv6.
-Most of the popular VPNs don't offer IPv6.
+As of this wriring, many of the popular VPNs don't offer IPv6.
 Here are a few VPNs that offer IPv6 in no paticular order:
 * [Hideme](hide.me)
 * [Perfect Privacy](www.perfect-privacy.com)